 There are great pubs and bars in cities around the world, but we all know Munich for Octoberfest.
-We missed the Octoberfest festivities last year so we decided to have our own American version of Octoberfest at home.
-If you want to host your own octoberfest and are looking for tasty foods, look no further.
+Since we can’t always travel when we want, we decided to have our own American version of Octoberfest at home.
+If you want to host your own Octoberfest and are looking for tasty foods, look no further.

-This year I have added the history of Octoberfest as well as more recipes for an Octoberfest menu based on German foods I grew up with.
-Add some music and some beer, invite some friends over, and you can host your own Octoberfest at home.
+Are you curious about the history of Octoberfest?
+You will learn that plus how to make tasty recipes for an Octoberfest menu, based on German foods I grew up with.
+Add some music and some beer.
+Invite some friends over.
+And you can host your own Octoberfest at home.

 What is Octoberfest?

 The Octoberfest origin was the wedding feast of King Ludwig I and Princess Teresa in 1810.
 The celebration was held in a field with all the citizens of Munich attending.
 The event included a horse race as part of the closing ceremony.
 Bavarians decided to repeat the horse races the following year, starting this tradition.
 They added the tradition of the opening parade later in 1887.